cloudflare/cloudflare-docs/content/api-shield/frequently-asked-questions.md

 Latency metrics currently are not supported when a Cloudflare Worker is running on the URL, as the requests are not passed directly to your origin.

-Some Cloudflare products such as [Waiting Room](/waiting-room/) are built on top of Workers, so the same limititaions apply to applications using these products.
+Some Cloudflare products such as [Waiting Room](/waiting-room/) are built on top of Workers, so the same limitations apply to applications using these products.

 {{</faq-answer>}}
 {{</faq-item>}}